Little Golem

 Son is short for Sonneborn-Berger.
 It's a scoring system used to break ties.

-Notice that both kali and Horst DOG finished the tournament with five wins, three losses, and zero draws, for a total of 13 points.
+Notice that both kali and Horst DOG finished the tournament with five wins, three draws, and zero losses, for a total of 13 points.
 (In all games, each win scores two points and each draw scores one point.)
-However, kali, with 90 points, had the better Son tiebreaker, and thus was declared the tournament champion.
+However, kali, with 90 Son points, had the better Son tiebreaker, and thus was declared the tournament champion.

 A player's Son total can be arrived at in the following manner: Add up the final point total of all the players he defeated, add up one-half of the final point total of all the players he drew, add these two figures together and then multiply the entire result by 2.

 It is important to realize a player's Son score is only used to break ties.
-Even though joerg had a higher Son score than BigChicken, BigChicken finished in 3rd place, higher than joerg's 4th place finish.
+Even though joerg had a higher Son score than BigChicken, BigChicken finished in 3rd place, with 12 points, which was higher than joerg's 4th place finish, with 11 points.

 What is the Forum?

 Each game has its own forum section.
-If you have a question about a specific game, you should post it in the specific forum for that game.
-If you have a general question about the server, or a question not related to any specific game, you should probably post it in the main forum.
+If you have a question of comment about a specific game you should post it in that game's forum.
+If you have a general question or comment about the server, or a question or comment not related to any specific game, you should post it in the main forum.

 Yes.
 From the menu in the left column, click on MAIN and then EDIT USER PROFILE.

 Note: Regarding your user profile... for awhile it was recommended you save to a text file any information you submit in the MORE INFO text box.
 There was a time when the system would regularly "reset/reboot" itself and when it did the user profile information was retrieved from an earlier source... meaning recent changes you may have made to your user profile were now lost and would not be seen.
-Thus, if you saved your information to a text file, you could have easily submited it again the next time the system was reset/rebooted.
+If you saved your information to a text file you could easily submit it again the next time the system was reset/rebooted.
 However, this tip is no longer necessary... the "reset bug" appears to be fixed.
-Still, it's not a bad idea to save this information anyway.
+(Still, it's not a bad idea to save this information anyway.)

 How do I log off from the site?